 “Our most valuable assets are soil and water.”

-Furthermore, we encourage grazing by the domestic animals the way the wildlife would do.
+Furthermore, we encourage grazing by the livestock the way the wildlife would do.
 This offers ecological benefits that go further than storage of carbon: it effectively reduces soil erosion, re-mineralizes it, restores the population of beneficial soil microorganisms, protects groundwater purity and minimizes damage caused by the infiltration of pesticides and harmful fertilisers.

 AlVelAl members are organised into different working groups who design different strategies to achieve the association goals.
 Our first activities have included the organization of several educational workshops, meetings with professionals in different sectors, debates about trade opportunities in the rural territory, among others.